Do's and Don'ts for College Fairs

 Before the fair, research colleges you’re interested in visiting, and come prepared with questions that can’t be answered on the college’s website.
 For example, you might ask what academic programs are the most popular at the college, what specific academic programs are like, what support services are available, or what kind of student succeeds on campus.
 If the admissions rep can’t answer your questions, ask who else at the college you can contact and get that person’s contact information.

-DO: Pay attention to how you appear on Screen
+DO: Pay attention to how you appear on Screen Or in Person

 DO: CONNECT WITH THE ADMISSIONS REP